Sourabh250/Subscribers-Mongo-Node-main/README.md

 # Subscribers-Mongo-Node-main

-A simple API built with Node.js and Express that allows you to manage and fetch subscriber details from a MongoDB database.
+A simple but powerful API built with Node.js and Express that allows you to manage and fetch subscriber details from a MongoDB database.
 It provides endpoints to retrieve all subscribers, obtain subscriber names, or access details for a specific subscriber by their ID.

 ## Technologies/Languages Used